| National Statistic, Experimental Statistics |

 The estimates use the census definition of people who are "usually resident" in the UK for 12 months, excluding short-term migrants and counting students at their term-time addresses.

 The estimates roll forward the population found by the previous census, one year at a time by using the ratio of change in consecutive GP Patient Register data and changes to special populations to account for population changes; estimates for small areas are constrained to local authority level estimates.

 SAPE have National Statistics status for: Middle layer Super Output Areas for five-year age groups by sex, Lower layer Super Output Areas for broad age groups by sex, and clinical commissioning groups.

-On 25 October 2018, a revised set of SAPE for mid-2012 to mid-2016 published; SAPE have been revised in light of revisions to the mid-year population estimates, published in March 2018, that incorporated methodological improvements for local authority level estimates or immigration and emigration within England and Wales.
+On 25 October 2018, a revised set of SAPE for mid-2012 to mid-2016 was published; SAPE have been revised in light of revisions to the mid-year population estimates, published in March 2018, that incorporated methodological improvements for local authority level estimates or immigration and emigration within England and Wales.

 This report relates to the set of small area population estimates (SAPE), which includes population estimates for Lower layer Super Output Areas (LSOA), Middle layer Super Output Areas (MSOA), electoral wards, Parliamentary constituencies, health geography (clinical commissioning groups (CCGs), NHS England (Region) and NHS England (Region, Local office) and National Parks.
 Estimates are available annually by age and sex, from mid-2001 onwards.